 Although recommended, securing a faculty mentor prior to applying for the Mellon program is not necessarily required.
 If students do not have a designated research faculty member, then applicants should discuss the types of research areas within the humanities that are most of interest to them and why.
 For information on how to secure a faculty member to conduct research with as an undergraduate, visit the Getting Started in Research webpage.

 Letter of Recommendation

 One letter of recommendation from a UH faculty member is required when applying for the Mellon Research Scholars Program.
-If the student has secured a faculty member to conduct research with for the Mellon program, then the letter must be from this professor.
+If the student has secured a faculty member to conduct research with for the Mellon program, then the letter should be from this professor.
 If the student has not secured a faculty member to conduct research with for the Mellon program, the letter can be from any UH faculty member, but preferably from a professor within a humanities department on campus.
 On the application, the applicant will identify the name and email of the letter writer.
 The applicant should ask for a letter of recommendation as early as possible and no later than two weeks ahead of the deadline to give the professor time to prepare the letter.
 The letter of recommendation should be emailed to Associate Director Dr. Rikki Bettinger by Fri., December 2, 2022.